Producer, UI & General Programmer

 Randy Zhang

-Led the UI development team, coordinating with artists and designers to program responsive and user-friendly interfaces.
+Led the UI development team coordinating with artists and designers to develop an aesthetic and functional UI.

 Iteration 1